agostini01/cmake-gtest-prime/README.md

 However, as a project grows bigger, better organization is important.

-This kickstarted setup helps you start new C++ CMAKE project.
+This kickstarted setup helps you start a new C++ CMAKE project.
 It also includes gTest (downloaded at compilation time) in order to provide a unitest framework.

 ## Folder structure